mooreniemi/mooreniemi.github.io/_posts/2025-08-17-using-tmux-as-an-agent-communication-bus.md

 I was able to direct across many different panes very smoothly, eg. to begin tailing ECS logs in another pane and find why a container was in a crash loop and in another `tmux` window I had it diagnosing why a completely other development host was in a corrupted state...

 I felt I was watching something deeper, especially when combined with spinning up Docker workspaces.

+I first tried this at work, using `q chat`, then the same principle I thought should work with `claude code`, but had more trouble.

 ## claude code